 Association for Women Lawyers (AWL) – Member; Co-chair – annual golf tournament

-KCMBA – Member; Young Lawyers Section; Commercial and Bankruptcy Committee; Federal Courts Advocates Section, Board Member and co-chair of the Kansas CLE committee
+KCMBA – Member of the Board of Directors; Young Lawyers Section; Commercial and Bankruptcy Committee; President of the Federal Courts Advocates Section

 Missouri Bar Association – Member